Browser Fingerprinting: A Complete Guide

 Yes, it is legal in many areas of the world.
 Though there are regulations specific to web tracking systems, there hasn’t been one that addresses browser fingerprinting.

-The EU’s ePrivacy regulation mentions device fingerprinting explicitly.
+The EU’s ePrivacy Regulation mentions device fingerprinting explicitly.
 However, this law is yet to be adopted.
 On the other hand, the General Data Protection Regulation (GDPR) has regulations that cover cookie-based tracking and other tracking systems.
-These systems are legal if the rules guiding their usage are followed.
-The regulation stipulates that the consent of the user must be sought before they are deployed.

 It is almost impossible to avoid browser fingerprinting.
-This is because the techniques are based on integral parts of web pages.
-For example, canvas fingerprinting uses HTML5 canvas to generate data to create a fingerprint.
+This is because the techniques are based on integral parts of web pages For example, canvas fingerprinting uses HTML5 canvas to generate data to create a fingerprint.

 Disabling the canvas element makes it impossible to draw graphics on the web page.
 This will result in less interactive websites and poor user experiences.